nukecarnivore/website/content/bio/about.md

 Storyboard Artist based in Vancouver, B.C
 who loves telling stories through art.<br>

-He's worked in the animation industry for almost
+He has nearly a year of industry experience
-a year soon after graduating from Capilano University's
+since graduating from Capilano University’s
-2D Animation and Visual Development Diploma.<br>
+2D Animation and Visual Development Diploma
+in 2024.<br>

 Besides making art, he likes watching the Canucks to
 raise his blood pressure, and has a knack for